mwasilew/rpbspec/source/consumer.rst

 Bluetooth
 ---------

 Bluetooth *shall* be supported.

-It *shall* be possible to do the following actions:
+The device *shall* be possible to do the following bluetooth actions:

-  Scanning
+ - Scanning
-  Pairing
+ - Pairing
-  Audio Streaming (A2DP)
+ - Audio Streaming (A2DP)
-  File transfer (FTP)
+ - File transfer (FTP)

 List of the reference 3rd party hardware for testing the above mentioned features will be provided as appendix.